 5. Make mosaic art.
-This is such a fun project.
+This is such fun.
 Collect all your old dishes, and then break them!
 Now, carefully arrange the different colored pieces into beautiful mosaic displays.
 You can cover a stepping stone for the garden, a lamp base for your living room, and on and on.
-A tip: tile nippers really come in handy here.
+TIP: tile nippers really come in handy here.

 6. Pass them to your pets.
-There’s really no need to buy bowls specifically intended for Fido or Miss Flufferball.
+There’s really no need to buy food and water bowls specifically intended for Fido or Miss Flufferball.
 Upcycling an old “human” dish just makes good “green” sense, and it’s probably prettier anyway.

 7. Cradle your kitchen sponge.
 Do your dishwashing accessories just mill about along the side of the sink, looking somewhat lost and disheveled?
 Yeah, mine too.
-So, give those gadgets a home base, like a lovely vintage dish to live in.
+Give those gadgets a home base, like a lovely vintage dish to live in.
 Guaranteed to tidy things right up.

 8. Make a shabby chic picnic basket.
-“Shabby chic” is sort of just code for “old and unmatched”.
+“Shabby chic” is just code for “old and unmatched”.
 Chipped?
 No problem – that’s charming!
 Scratched?
-Oh well – it adds character!
-To put together a picnic set, hunt down a pretty basket from your local thrift store.
-Line it with an old bed sheet, stack old plates, cups, and silverware inside, and then wrap them all up in the excess sheet.
-Keep it in the trunk of your car, for impromptu play dates!
+Oh well – adds character!
+To put together a picnic set, hunt down a pretty basket at your local thrift store.
+Line with an old bedsheet; stack old plates, cups, and silverware inside; and wrap them up in the excess sheet.
+Keep in the trunk of your car, for impromptu play dates!

 9. Use a tea cup or old china as a jewelry holder.
 Pretty, precious dishes will look lovely atop your vanity.
 And a whole collection of vintage tea cups is really quite striking – try one for earrings, one for pearls, one for chains, etc.